-RADNEY was something that came up very suddenly, and we have not had a chance to assess all the factors involved."
-REED The Legislature--which has the final say on the state budget--willbegin discussing it next week.
+RADNEY REED was something that came up very suddenly, and we have not had a chance to assess all the factors involved," The Legislature--which has the final say on the state budget -- will begin discussing it next week.
 This week, State Senator Tom Radney introduced a bill to restore Tuskegee's appropriation to last year's level.
-"I just feel that we cannot for sake the private institutions," Radney explained, "Tuskegee is in my district, I will do what I can."
-State Representative James L. Paulk of the 31st District (Macon, Barbour, and Bullock counties) said, "Pm aware of a proposed cut in the whole educational system.
-Pm trying to get the whole thing restored in a package deal," The 31st District's other representative, William V. Neville Jr., said he hadn't decided what stand to take.
-"I was not consulted," he explained.
-"The first I heard about it was on TV.".
+"I just feel that we cannot for sake the er three," Stone explained.
+He said the private institutions," Radney explaintotal of \$160,000 recommended for ed.
+"Tuskegee is in my district.
+I will do what I can," State Representative James L. Paulk of the 31st District (Macon, Barbour, and Bullock counties) said, "I'm aware of a proposed cut in the whole educational system.
+I'm trying to get the whole thing restored in a package deal," The 31st District's other representative, William V. Neville Jr., said he hadn't decided what stand to take.
+"I was not consulted," he explained, "The first I heard about it was on TV.".
 Superintendent Stone said he would not oppose giving funds to Tuskegee Institute "if we could find the money."
 State Senator Roland Cooper of Wilcox County, Governor Wallace's leader in the Senate, also indicated that the question might still be open.
 "I remember when we made the first appropriation to Tuskegee Institute," said Cooper.
-"I've stood behind it everv time."
-About the proposed cut-off, he said, .....
-FOR A BETTER TOMORROW In Alabama all our yesterdays are marred by hate, discrimination, injustice, and violence.
-Among the organizations working for a better tomorrow on the principle of human brotherhood is the Alabama' Council on Human Relations.
-Membership in the Council is open to all who • wish to work for a better tomorrow on this principle.
-For further inpublicly condemned the withdrawal of with either the governor or the ex-govfunds from Tuskegee.
+"I've stood behind it every time."
+About the proposed cut-off, he said, FOR A BETTER TOMORROW In Alabama all our yesterdays are marred by hate, discrimination, injustice, and violence.
+Among the organizations working for a better tomorrow on the principle of human brotherhood is the Alabama Council on Human Relations.
+Memberships in the Council is open to all who wish to work for a better tomorrow on this principle.
+For further information, write the Alabama Council, P.O.
+Box 1310, Aurburn, publicly condemned the withdrawal of with either the governor or the ex-govfunds from Tuskegee.
 Institute Presi- ernor.
-I don't know what their thinking 1s."
-Immediately after Governor Wallace announced her budget, there was some confusion over who was responsible for excluding Tuskegee Institute.
+I don't know what their thinking Immediately after Governor Wallace announced her budget, there was some confusion over who was responsible for excluding Tuskegee Institute.
 While former Governor George C. Wallace was out-of-state on a speaking tour, Superintendent Stone said only that he did not give any advice on private schools.
-But at an airport press conStone recommended the cut-off.
+But at an airport press con- But Reed was the only educator who "I haven't had a chance to discuss it ference on his return, Wallace said Stone recommended the cut-off.
 Last Tuesday, state legislators received a copy of a memorandum from Stone to "Governor George C. Wallace."
-"You we reexactly right in making the statement that Ihadadvised taking the appropriation from Tuskegee and giving it to . . . our Negro college in Montgomery and our Negro college in Huntsville," the note said.
+"You were exactly right in making the statement that I had advised taking the appropriation from Tuskegee and giving it to . . . our Negro college in Montgomery and our Negro college in Huntsville," the note said.
 "I am glad you told the press that I gave this advice.
 Thanks."